BeatleJuicePack/Python-Scripts/wikiSummarizer/README.md

 3. $ python wikiSummarizer.py >> wikiSummary.txt
 4. Search terms and Summary

+**Note: There is an issue causing the program to fail during urllib.error, to prevent this use less than 100 searches per file.

 ### Prerequisites

 In order to run any Python based scripts you must first have installed Python as well as any dependencies for your project.